Jack Davenport (air force officer): Business career

 Following his service with the air force, Davenport was offered an executive position with Concrete Industries (Monier) Ltd. He oversaw the company's successful expansion into overseas operations and served as managing director from 1970 to 1982.

 From the 1970s to the 1990s, Davenport served on numerous boards, councils and committees in various capacities.
 These included the Royal Australian Air Force Association, Australian Gas Light Company, Reserve Bank of Australia, Australian War Memorial, Qantas, Mount Isa Mines, Dalgety & Co and the New South Wales Independent Commission Against Corruption.

 For his service to business and industry, Davenport was made an Officer of the Order of Australia in the 1981 Queen's Birthday Honours.
 Ten years later, he was promoted to a Companion of the Order of Australia in the 1991 Queen's Birthday Honours.

 In 1982, Davenport was awarded the Sir John Storey Medal from the Australian Institute of Management.

 Davenport also established a Charolais cattle stud on his property at Ebor.

 Death

-Davenport died in a Camperdown hospital late on 1 January 1996.
+Davenport died in a Camperdown Hospital late on 1 January 1996.
 However, his death is officially listed as 2 January 1996.

 Legacy

-There are two portraits Davenport housed in the Australian War Memorial in Canberra, by artists Dennis Adams and Harold Freeman.
+There are two portraits of Davenport housed in the Australian War Memorial in Canberra, by artists Dennis Adams and Harold Freeman.

 In 2009, Kristen Alexander authored a biography entitled Jack Davenport: Beaufighter Leader.